 What to know about public buses in Costa Rica

 Costa Rica has several private bus companies that serve many destinations within the country.
-You can take buses from San Jose to major destinations like Arenal, Quepos, Tamarindo, and Puerto Viejo.
+You can take buses from San Jose to major destinations like La Fortuna, Quepos, Tamarindo, and Puerto Viejo.
 Prices have to be paid in Colones (Costa Rica’s currency) and are usually pretty cheap, about $10-15 USD per person.

 Belize vs Costa Rica: best time to visit

 Since Costa Rica and Belize are both in Central America, the best times for visiting these countries coincide somewhat.